SurPun/AWS-Developer-Associate/Section 20 AWS Monitoring & Audit: ClodWatch, X-Ray and CloudTrail/Notes.md

 - Alarms can be created based on CloudWatch Logs Metrics Filters

 - To test alarms and notifications, set the alarm state to Alarm using CLI aws cloudwatch set-alarm-state --alarm-name "myalarm" --state-value ALARM --state-reason "testing purposes"

+## 251. CloudWatch Synthetics

+- Configurable script that monitor your APIs, URLs, Websites, ...
+- Reproduce what your customers do programmatically to find issues before customers are impacted
+- Checks the availability and latency of your endpoints and_can store load time data and screenshots of the U
+- Integration with CloudWatch Alarms
+- Scripts written in Node.js or Python
+- Programmatic access to a headless Google Chrome browser
+- Can run once or on a regular schedule